-Energy theft is something that businesses, landlords, homeowners and housing associations are all at risk of.
+Energy theft is a risk for businesses, landlords, homeowners and housing associations.
 It’s a highly dangerous crime and causes problems for both energy suppliers and consumers, with an estimated £440 million worth of gas and electricity stolen each year.

 Even with these shocking statistics, 39% of the UK public are unaware of the dangerous risks energy theft proposes to their safety.

-So what is energy theft exactly, and what can businesses do to prevent the potentially life-threatening crime?
+So what is energy theft exactly, and what can businesses do to prevent this potentially life-threatening crime?

 What is energy theft?

 Energy theft is when a person steals gas or electricity or attempts to bypass or tamper with their energy meter.
 The techniques and methods behind energy theft can be as varied as digging up streets to divert energy supplies to using a smartphone to reverse an energy meter.
 It happens all across the UK- each year 1,500 people are prosecuted for energy theft.

 It’s also sometimes known as “meter cheating”, but it means any activity that involves finding ways to consume energy without it being properly measured, recorded or paid for.

 Energy theft is not just a criminal act, it’s also incredibly dangerous.
 Not only is it a massive risk to those actually committing the crime, but it endangers those surrounding them.

 Messing with gas or electrical equipment can have fatal consequences.
 Tampering with a gas supply carries a high risk of causing a gas leak, which can cause gas fumes to build up and could lead to people in the vicinity falling unconscious.
 The gas fumes are also flammable and can cause huge explosions.

 Interfering with a building’s electricity supply can cause shocks, burns and even death by electrocution to anyone who touches an appliance or switch that’s connected to a tampered supply.
 Exposed wires can also lead to fires.